pad52/oxygen-wpml-tools/README.md

-    Upload the script in wp-content/plugins inside your wp installation visit the script address from the browser or from the command line using php interpreter donwload the JSONs generated
+    Upload the script in wp-content/plugins inside your wp installation visit the script address from the browser or from the command line using php interpreter download the JSONs generated

 TODO:

     BUG fixes!
-    import the table_prefix from the wp_config.php file transform in a WP plugin or in something that can be used remotely (using REST API).
+    transform in a WP plugin or in something that can be used remotely (using REST API).

 # bulk_run-*
 Scripts that automatize the process of CSV/POT file making and JSONs copy pasting

+# bulk_run-upload-po2jsons.sh
+Scripts that automatically process JSONS (exported with oxy_json_exporter.php), translate them with a PO file and **UPLOAD** automatically in Wordpress!